 Our rohe is rapidly growing with increasing housing density putting pressure on our open spaces and facilities, with more people and community groups using these spaces to play and connect.
-With constrained resources, we need to be strategic in our approach to prioritising investment.
-To achieve this, we have outlined seven key areas, neighbourhoods and town centres that we want to focus our efforts on progressing.
-These will be referred to as 'precincts'.
-These precincts are located within pockets of growth and provide multiple services, such as open space, community centres, libraries and venues for hire to our community.
-We want to ensure we understand what the local community need from our precincts and we will need to make tough decisions to deliver on these outcomes in an integrated, efficient and cost-effective way.
-We will continue to investigate increased decision-making opportunities and deliver maintenance and renewals that are outside of these precincts.
+We need to be strategic in our approach to investing in our key spaces and precincts that are located within pockets of growth and provide multiple services to our community.
+For these precincts we want to ensure we understand what the local community need from the space.
+Significant investment will be needed to progress our precincts and we will need to make tough decisions to deliver on these outcomes in an integrated, efficient and cost-effective way.
+Our precincts include: